 There are clinical trials of newly developed drugs for the treatment of allergic diseases.
 These include anti-IL-5 (a treatment for a rare, potentially lethal disorder known as the hypereosinophilic syndrome), bradykinin receptor antagonists (for the treatment of hereditary angioedema) and anti-IgE (for the treatment of food allergies).
 These studies are generally funded by the pharmaceutical industry.

-The clinical investigators of the Section collaborate actively with those in the Pulmonary Division at the BWH through their activities in the Partners Asthma Center, a major referral center devoted to the diagnosis and care of patients of all ages with asthma.
+The clinical investigators of the Section collaborate actively with those in the Pulmonary Division at the BWH through their activities in the Mass General Brigham Asthma Center, a major referral center devoted to the diagnosis and care of patients of all ages with asthma.
 The Asthma Center includes an Asthma Clinical Research Center under the direction of Dr. Elliot Israel, a principal investigator on the NIH-funded Asthma Clinical Research Network.
 The Research Center provides staff and expertise in running clinical trials and performing procedures such as bronchoscopy, spirometry, and inhalation challenge studies for research purposes.

 The Respiratory Division of the Channing Laboratory was founded in 1972 by Frank Speizer, MD.
 It has a long history of excellence in research related to the environmental and genetic causes of asthma.
 Currently the Division is led by Scott T. Weiss, MD, and has a faculty of 27 investigators and 110 support staff.
 The asthma genetics program is maintained by grants from the NIH.